kostasdak/go-arp-scan-sniff/README.md

 ## Overview
 This is a Golang CLI command easy to use and troobleshoot local networks Link Layer (OSI Model Layer 2).</br>
-It contains a manufacturer database to resolve each mac address to the Brand name that belogs.</br>
+It contains a manufacturer database to resolve each mac address to the Brand/Manufacturer that belogs.</br>

 Inspired from many packet sniffers around github and https://pkg.go.dev/github.com/google/gopacket package.</br>
 </br>